CEO AND FOUNDER

 Carlyn Madden founded Good Insight in 2013 to advance the leadership of the nonprofit sector.
 Anchored in compassion, candidness, and accessibility, Carlyn consults with small- and mid-sized organizations on executive search, leadership transitions, and board development.
 She believes that principled leadership is the way to create transformational, community-driven change.

-Prior to consulting, Carlyn spent over a decade in philanthropy.
+Prior to consulting, Carlyn spent a decade in philanthropy.
 Through managing grants, programs and special funder initiatives, she built a vast and expansive network of hundreds of area leaders.
-She got her start at the Morris and Gwendolyn Cafritz Foundation, where she oversaw grants spanning education, community service, and the arts.
+She got her start at the Morris and Gwendolyn Cafritz Foundation, where she oversaw grants spanning education, community service, health, and the arts.
 At the DC Commission on the Arts and Humanities, Carlyn directed a $5 million portfolio of education and capacity building programs and grants, and continues to lead agency projects through Good Insight.

 Carlyn holds certifications in board consulting by BoardSource and in Program Evaluation and Monitoring from American University.
 She earned a BA from Emory University and an MA from the George Washington University.